 I know how fast the first year goes as a mother of three, but I am still in disbelief that my baby just turned 8 months!
 Feeding each of my three babies have been completely different experiences, as they are all unique little beings.
 James (the 8-month old) is loving meal times and is quite an eater, for now anyways.

-I should also note that James is breast-fed, and only takes an occasional bottle when I’m away from the house (find help for getting a breastfed baby to take a bottle).
-However, he does not eat frequently like some nursing babies do.
-If your baby has lots of mini meals, this schedule may look a little different.
+I should also note that James is breastfed, and only takes an occasional bottle when I’m away from the house (find help for getting a breastfed baby to take a bottle).
+However, he doesn’t eat frequently like some nursing babies do.
+If your baby has lots of mini meals, this 6 month old eating schedule may look a little different.

 6 Month Old Feeding Schedule (works for 7 month olds too)